MohamedSabith97/Functional-Doc_HRM/Reissue_Renewal.md

     Renewal process is progress on Work Permit and the request received from **Iqama less then 30 Days** to complete with urgent basis.

+**Listed Employee status are (Escaped / Final Exit / Retirement Request / and Transferred by Sponsor) shouldn’t approve to Iqama Payment for Iqama Renewal process.**

 **After this stage is completed then request has moved to request on _**Iqama Payment**_.**

 - **6-PRIORITY FINANCE APPROVAL** : -

   User has to follow and define the status of the request into the Finance department.

+  **Mandatory to User should validate this before approve the request to move for Priority Request:**

+  **ERE request – Employee request for Vocational leave in ERE.**

+  **Family Visa - Employee require extending the Iqama validity for to Apply Family Visa and Required attachment**

+  **VIP Client –VIP Customer expect to extend Iqama Validity.
+No reason required.**

    *In The action field is following to,*